scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 2:12
 services as well now for this particular
 2:15
-chapter we'll just go for vm instance
+chapter we’ll just go for vm instance
 2:18
 and here you can go to your instance and
 2:20